Did you flinch, did you care?

 - Lots of the characters wear this hair style.
 Not surprising since it's set in The Roaring Twenties.

 - Roxie Hart has a curly blond bob cut.
-People start copying her, even the prison guard Mama Morton.
-She would love to become a famous star.
+When she becomes famous during her trial people start copying her hairstyle, including prison guard Mama Morton to Velma's dismay.

 - The first chapter of the Anno Dracula novella "Vampire Romance", set in 1923, is called "Genevieve Bobs Her Hair", in imitation of Fitzgerald.
 Genevieve gets a bob as part of fitting in to the new era.

 - F. Scott Fitzgerald's short story "Bernice Bobs Her Hair", from 1920.
 The idea of a girl wanting to bob her hair makes her very attractive to the boys in town.

 - Old Kingdom: Sabriel, who grew up in Ancelstierre, a Fantasy Counterpart Culture of early 20th-century Britain, is described as having this hairstyle in her first appearance, although the original cover art doesn't reflect this.

 - In Pop!: The Invention of Bubble Gum by author/illustrator Meghan McCarthy, a mother and daughter with 1920s bobbed haircuts are shown on one page blowing bubble gum bubbles.
 Justified since bubble gum was invented in 1928 and the scene is intended as a historical depiction.

 - Partners in Crime: A plot point in "The Sunningdale Mystery" - Tuppence points out that a woman with bobbed hair is unlikely to have stabbed a man with a hatpin and later extends this to concluding that the murderer was a man trying to frame her.